Diversity of symptom phenotypes in SARS-CoV-2 community infections observed in multiple large datasets: Methods

 The secondary analyses described in this paper received ethical approval from the London School of Hygiene and Tropical Medicine (22752).
 The COVID Symptom Study was approved by the Partners Human Research Committee (Protocol 2020P000909) and King's College London ethics committee (REMAS ID 18,210, LRS-19/20–18,210) and the CIS received ethical approval from the South Central Berkshire B Research Ethics Committee (20/SC/0195).
+All methods were performed in accordance with the relevant guidelines and regulations.
+Informed consent was obtained from all subjects and/or their legal guardian(s).